oav27/Movie-Recommender-Tool/README.md

 DataPoint is a type of struct created that has two variables of information within it.
 A string called “label” and a double called “priority.”
 Due to the way that DataPoint was constructed, you cannot create a Set or a Map of Datapoints (Map <DataPoint>, ...).
 DataPoint was the creation of the CS106B instructors prior to my project.

-This code implementation was made to not be case sensitive, and using different abstrat data structures such as priority queue heaps, maps, and vectors.
+This code implementation was made to not be case sensitive, and using different abstract data structures such as priority queue heaps, maps, and vectors.

 ---